JonathanBowker/pseudonymisation-as-a-service/README.md

 # What is pseudonymisation?
 Pseudonymisation uses forms of encryption to translate identifiable personal data points to unique artificial identifiers - _Pseudonyms_.
-It technique aims to de-link a person from personal data held under custodianship.
-This renders the data ‘pseudonymous’ within a specific use case, but beyond this use case the person can still be re-identified through clearly defined procedures and controls.
-This technique can be applied to personal data as an acceptable security measure under GDPR to prevent linking personal data to the identity of the person to whom it belongs.
+Pseudonymisation techniques aims to de-couple a n individual from personal data held by data custodians.
+This renders the data ‘pseudonymous’ within a specific use case, but beyond the context of the use case the person can still be re-identified through protected procedures and controls.
+Pseudonymisation techniques can be applied to personal data as a safegaurd to prevent personal data being linked to the person with whom it belongs.

 Pseudonymised data can still be traced to a data subject but it requires external information to do so.
-The personal data points still exist but through technically enforced separation and explicit and implicit linking functions.
+The personal data points still exist within a technically separated environment and advanced linking functions.

 # What is personal data profiling?
 In Article 4 (4), the UK GDPR defines Profiling as follows: